nerab/dropcaster/README.md

 =================
 Overriding defaults
 -------------------
 Dropcaster is opinionated software.
-That means, it makes a number of assumptions about names, files, and directory strictures.
-Dropcaster will be most easy to use if these assumptions and opinions apply to your way of using the program.
+That means, it makes a number of assumptions about names, files, and directory structures.
+Dropcaster will be most simple to use if these assumptions and opinions apply to your way of using the program.

 However, it is still possible to override Dropcaster's behavior in many ways.
 You can, for instance, host your episode files on a different URL than the channel.
 Instead of writing title, subtitle, etc. to a channel.yml, you may also spedify them on the command line.